a11smiles/WellArchitected-OpenHack/challenges/ch1/README.md

 Be ready to present to your coach the following:

-* You will need to soundly communicate the goals and principles of each pillar of the Microsoft Well-Architected Framework.
-Before any actual re-architecting is conducted, assessment of the current workload should be performed via the individual _and_ collective lenses of the Microsoft Well-Architected Framework pillars.
+* You will need to soundly communicate the goals and principles of each pillar of the Microsoft Azure Well-Architected Framework.
+Before any actual re-architecting is conducted, assessment of the current workload should be performed via the individual _and_ collective lenses of the Microsoft Azure Well-Architected Framework pillars.
 * You will need to inventory all components in the current architecture.
 These components should include everything from the hardware to software layers.
 Additionally, you will need to be able to identify how these components are configured and how they operate with each other.
 (Simply reciting the architectural diagram from the overview will not be sufficient.)
 * What areas of the current architecture can be improved?
 As you present your inventory, be sure to highlight all concerns and areas for improvement.
 This areas could include, but are not limited to software, hardware, configuration, etc.
 * What are the current and future costs of the workload(s), and how can IT determine workloads owned by a given department in order to conduct chargebacks?
 Be prepared to show current overall costs of the subscription along with filtering the workloads by department.
 Additionally, be prepared to discuss ways in which Woodgrove Bank can determine costs for future workloads they migrate to the cloud.
 * What are the current performance baselines for the application?
 You will need to conduct a series of performance tests against the current application in order to determine current performance along with gauging performance changes as the cloud implementation changes.
 The performance tests should include load tests and stress tests, and they should be documented for future reference.
 Be prepared to describe load test stages and why you chose/configured the stages that you did.
 Also, be prepared to describe the thresholds you configured and why you chose/configured your particular thresholds.
 Finally, be able to explain the differences between performance, load, and stress testing.
-* Do you have any concerns regarding the business meeting its requirements or SLAs?
+* What is the current composite SLA?
+Do you have any concerns regarding the business meeting its requirements or SLAs?
 If so, communicate them with your coach.

 As an Azure architect, you may be accustomed to implementing solid workloads in the cloud.
 However, many customers are not.
 It is important that you are able to understand and _articulate_ the reasoning behind your decisions.
-Much of this challenge centers around your ability to clearly communicate your own understanding to the customer in regard to the Microsoft Well-Architected Framework and proven cloud practices.
+Much of this challenge centers around your ability to clearly communicate your own understanding to the customer in regard to the Microsoft Azure Well-Architected Framework and proven cloud practices.

 ## References